 Heels or flip flops?

 Beer or wine?

 Thank you so much for sharing with us, Lora!
-You can find more of Laura’s work on her site.
+You can find more of Lora’s work on her site.